DBB-Software/next-serverless-deployment/README.md

 - **Cache Segmentation**: Dynamically segment application cache and user's experience based on cookies, query parameters and device type.
 - **Customizable**: Flexible configuration options to handle caching strategies for specific needs.
 - **Deployment**: Deploy your NextJS application just with a few commands.
-- **Self-Hosted**: Full control under infrastructure of your application.
+- **Self-Hosted**: Full control over infrastructure of your application.

 ## Quick Start
 ### Installation